 Applying for Research Grants

-Research Grant and Contract Services provides support to researchers applying to numerous funding programs and multiple agencies and organizations.
+Research Initiatives & Services (RIS) provides support to researchers applying to numerous funding programs and multiple agencies and organizations.

-The following is a list of services offered in support of research grants through RGCS:
+The following is a list of services offered in support of research grants through RIS:

 - Liaison with Tri-Agency (CIHR, NSERC, SSHRC) and other research funding organizations; related accountability and regulatory requirements.